jp-mess/vae-color-article/index.md

 # I Want To Try It

 [Here's a git repository](https://github.com/messy-bytes/VAE-Color-Balance/tree/main) with directions you can follow for trying this algorithm on your own images.
-It's a pretty straightforward, but you need a linux terminal to use it, and the repository is fairly large (about 100MB) due to the size of the latent color balancing network.
+It's pretty straightforward, but you need a linux terminal to use it, and the repository is fairly large (about 100MB) due to the size of the latent color balancing network.

 <br>
 <br>